Study Bible: History

 Logos International published the Logos International Study Bible in 1972.
-Based on the 1901 American Standard Bible, it is essentially an updated version of The Cross-Reference Bible, published before 1929 and edited by Harold E. Monser.
+Based on the 1901 American Standard Version, it is essentially an updated version of The Cross-Reference Bible, published before 1929 and edited by Harold E. Monser.
 It includes an unusually large number of cross-references, in-text articles, and treatment of variant readings.

 Zondervan claims that its NIV Study Bible has six million in distribution and that it is the world's best selling study Bible.

 The ESV Study Bible is a recent addition which sold well in its pre-release phase, in the fall of 2008.

 In recent times, study Bibles focusing on specific aspects of the Biblical message, have appeared, such as The Green Bible, an English version of the New Revised Standard Version Bible (originally published by Harper Bibles on October 7, 2008), which focuses on environmental issues and teachings.

 Features

 A study Bible usually contains such features as: